Occupational Therapy, OTD

 Total Remediation within the Term

-A student is allowed to remediate up to four aggregate assessments within the didactic term for OCTH courses.
-After the fourth remediation, the student is required to meet with the Progress and Promotion Committee and is placed on College Academic Alert (CAA).
+A student is allowed to remediate up to three aggregate assessments within the didactic term for OCTH courses.
+If four remediations occur, the student is required to meet with the Progress and Promotion Committee and is placed on College Academic Alert (CAA).
 (See conditions of academic probation below.)
 Subsequent failed assessments (<70%) in the term result in a zero for that assessment.
 At the conclusion of the term, the student may be dismissed, decelerated or promoted on conditional academic probation.

 Conditions of Promotion on Academic Probation: